tsmacdonald/tsmacdonald.github.io/source/reading.markdown

 *Disclaimer:* I don't stand behind every word in all of these sources (critical commentary will probably come at some point), but they nevertheless stand as important sources in the current Scottish-Baroque music scene.

+[Contact me](/contact.html) with suggestions for any edits or additions!